Are you taking steps to stay healthy?

 Take Care of Your Body

 Proper nutrition and regular physical activity can help make a big difference in how you feel.
 You may notice you feel more short of breath than you used to.
 Physical activity can help with your lung capacity.
-Always consult with your doctor before you start a new exercise program.
+Check with your doctor before starting a strenuous exercise program.

 Watch for late side effects